 9 - ‘Prometheus’ - The Engineer decapitates David

-Michael Fassbender’s synthetic David (the best thing in the disappointing ‘Prometheus’) has brought his aged master to meet the Engineers in their ship.
+Michael Fassbender’s synthetic David (who’s the best thing in ‘Prometheus’) has brought his aged master Weyland (Guy Pearce under prosthetics) to meet the Engineers in their ship.
 David awakens the Engineer and speaks to him on behalf of Weyland, urging him to grant him eternal life.
 What does David get in return?
 His head pulled clean off.

 8 - ‘Alien3’ - Fan death

 Murphy (played by Christopher Fairbank) finds the shedded skin of the newborn alien in a lonely tunnel.
 Thinking that he’s found his dog, he turns when he hears a noise to find a now huge alien looming over him.
-The poor chap gets acid spat in his face and he falls backwards into a huge fan which instantly shreds him to bits.
-We’re big fans of this scare (geddit?).
+The poor chap gets acid spat in his face causing him to fall backwards into a huge fan which shreds him to pieces.
+Big fan of this scare.

 7 - ‘Alien’ - Kane gets attacked by the Facehugger